dev-nilo/coroa-natal/README.md

-## 🎅 This the Christmas Website I built for the Company I work for.
+## 🎅 A simple Christmas landing page I built for the Company I work.

 Build with: